Work or volunteer on campus

 Students' Association of Mount Royal University (Z222)

-The Students' Association provides employment opportunities to Mount Royal and international students at The Hub and at some food kiosks.
+The Students' Association provides employment opportunities to Mount Royal and international students at West Gate Social, in their volunteer centres and at some food kiosks.
 Casual work is also available for special events.
 Accepting resumes for positions posted on SAMRU Careers.

 Wyckham Food Court (Z wing)